sarthaknerd/sarthaknerd/README.md

 - 🌱 I’m currently learning DS & Algorithm

-- 👯 I’m looking to collaborate on Projecs and Hackathons⚡
+- 👯 I’m looking to collaborate on Projects and Hackathons⚡

 - 🤔 I’m looking for help with Frontend/UI/UX